nggit/tremolo-docs/middleware.md

 ```

 ## Middleware in action
-Tremolo by default does not restrict any request methods.
-It supports arbitrary request methods.

-You can halt for example if the received request method is neither `GET` nor `POST`:
+As Tremolo supports arbitrary request methods, You can halt for example if the received request method is neither `GET` nor `POST`:
 ```python
 @app.on_request
 async def my_request_middleware(**server):